flowerinthenight/freya/README.md

   --with-ipc \
   --with-flatcc

-# Generate the 'cmake' dir for clangd's compilation db:
+# Generate the 'cmake' dir for clangd's compilation db.
+# (Run every time there are changes to our C sources.)
 $ cmake -S . -B cmake
 ```